olixr/laravel-ai/README.md

 ### Streaming

 You may stream an agent's response by invoking the `stream` method.
-The returned `StreamableAgentResponse` may be returned from a route to automatically send a streaming response to the client:
+The returned `StreamableAgentResponse` may be returned from a route to automatically send a streaming response (SSE) to the client:

 ```php
 use App\Ai\Agents\SalesCoach;